 Our approach is to show you how to make the most of your learning situation, whether you will be going to a language school, working individually or in small groups with a language tutor and some learning materials, or designing your own learning program from scratch and implementing it with language helpers.
 Whatever language you will be learning, and whatever your learning context, be assured that our goal is for everything in our SLA learner-training curriculum to be applicable to your very practical needs as a learner.

-This course can be taken for four hours of credit or for non-credit.
-(Credit enrollment is available for summer only.)
+Although most participants take this course for non-credit, it can also be taken for four hours of credit or for non-credit.
+(Credit enrollment is available for summers only.)